-Preterm labour is defined as onset of established labour before 36 weeks and 6 days of pregnancy inclusive.
+Preterm labour is defined as onset of established labour between 24+0 and 36+6 weeks of pregnancy inclusive.
 Diagnosis is made by the onset of regular uterine contractions leading to progressive cervical effacement and dilation.

 Preterm labour complicates around 10% of all pregnancies.
-The majority of preterm births do so after spontaneous onset of preterm labour, however some women give birth preterm electively when this is thought to be in fetal or maternal best interest.
+The majority of preterm births do so after spontaneous onset of preterm labour, however some women give birth preterm electively when this is thought to be in fetal or maternal interest.
 Preterm birth is the single biggest cause of neonatal mortality and morbidity in the UK.
 The risk of neonatal mortality increases as gestational age at birth decreases.
 Babies who survive preterm birth have increased rates of disability.
 The major long-term consequence of prematurity is neurodevelopmental disability.